 - In a large bowl, combine the baking mix, sugar and yeast.
 Cut in shortening until mixture resembles coarse crumbs.
 Stir in enough warm water to form a soft and slightly sticky dough.
 Turn onto a floured surface; knead gently 3-4 times.

 - Roll dough to 3/4-in. thickness; cut with a 2-1/2-in. round biscuit cutter.
 Place on ungreased baking sheets.
 Brush tops with melted butter.
-Bake at 400° for 10-12 minutes or until lightly browned.
-Yield: about 2 dozen.
+Bake at 400° until lightly browned, 10-12 minutes.